Wang Leehom

-Wang Leehom (王力宏 (Ông Le̍k-hông); born May 17, 1976), sometimes credited as Leehom Wang, is an American singer-songwriter, actor, producer, and film director.
+Wang Leehom (王力宏 (Ông Le̍k-hông, Wáng Lìhóng); born May 17, 1976), sometimes credited as Leehom Wang, is an American singer-songwriter, actor, producer, and film director.
 His music is known for fusing hip-hop and R&B, with traditional Chinese music.

 Wang was born to a Taiwanese American family and graduated from Williams College.
 Since his 1995 debut, Wang has released 25 albums, that have sold over 60 million copies.
 He is a four-time winner and 19-time nominee of the Golden Melody Awards.
 His sold-out concert at the Beijing National Stadium on April 14, 2012, was the first solo pop concert to be held at the venue.
 With over 72 million followers on social media, Wang is one of the most followed celebrities in China.
 In 2018, CNN dubbed him "King of Chinese Pop" and the Los Angeles Times called him "the biggest American star America has never heard of."
 Wang was listed as one of Goldsea's 100 Most Inspiring Asian Americans of All Time.

 Wang holds honorary doctoral degrees from both Williams College and Berklee College of Music.
 In addition to his music, Wang has also acted in over twenty films, including Ang Lee's Lust, Caution, Jackie Chan's Little Big Soldier and Michael Mann's Blackhat.
 He won Best Actor at the 2018 Macau Film Festival.
 Asia Society presented the 2019 Game Changer Award to Wang Leehom at the U.S.-Asia Entertainment Summit.

 Wang is an environmental activist, and his album Change Me was dedicated to raising eco-awareness among Chinese youth.
 Wang was one of the first torchbearers for the Beijing 2008 Summer Olympics, and performed in the Olympics' closing ceremony in Beijing.
 He was again a torchbearer for the 2012 Summer Olympics in London, making him the only person in the Mandarin pop circle to have taken part in the event twice.
 He is a longtime ambassador for World Vision Taiwan and Malaysia.